risingwavelabs/risingwave-console/docs/config.md

 # Automated Initialization

-WaveKit supports automated initialization through a configuration file, eliminating the need for manual setup through the web UI.
-This feature enables you to programmatically configure your WaveKit environment by pre-defining cluster and database information.
+RisingWave Console supports automated initialization through a configuration file, eliminating the need for manual setup through the web UI.
+This feature enables you to programmatically configure your RisingWave Console environment by pre-defining cluster and database information.

 Here's an example initialization file structure: